DNA My Name

 Can I compare two names?

 Yes — the G.E.N.E Index feature calculates a fun DNA similarity score between any two names.
-Visit the Compare page to enter two names and see their compatibility score and category.
+Visit Compare DNA to enter two names and see their compatibility score and category.

 How do I download my DNA sequence?

-After generating your sequence on the main page, you can download it as an SVG (vector) or PNG (raster) image.
-Both formats include the DNA helix visualization and your name.
-Share links encode your exact sequence so others can reproduce it.
+After generating your sequence on the main page, you can download a PNG image, a story-sized image, or a DNA card depending on the view you are using.
+Share links still preserve your exact sequence so others can reproduce it.